-10. B2M LP requests that the OEB's rate orders be effective January 1, 2020.
-To address the possibility that the requested rate orders cannot be made effective by that time, B2M LP requests an interim Order making its current transmission revenue requirement and charges effective on an interim basis as of January 1, 2020, and the use of the existing Forgone Revenue Deferral Account to recover any differences between the interim rates and the final rates effective January 1, 2020, based on the OEB's Decision and Order herein.
+12. NRLP requests that the OEB's rate orders be made effective January 1, 2020.
+To address the possibility that the requested rate orders cannot be made effective by that time, NRLP requests an interim Order making its proposed transmission revenue requirement effective on an interim basis as of January 1, 2020, and allowing NRLP to use the existing NRLPDA to record any differences in the revenue requirement between the interim Order and the final approved Decision and Order.
+Any balance will be collected and submitted at a future proceeding such as the end of 2020 update